MarkNjunge/nest-boilerplate/README.md

 To take advantage of TypeORM's [ability to generate migrations](https://typeorm.io/#/migrations/) by inspecting your entities, the cli needs to be configured.
 Create a `.env` file based on [.env.sample](.env.sample).

 You can then generate migrations using `yarn migration:generate <your_migration_name>`.
-You can also use `yarn migration:create <your_migration_name>` to only create the file.
+You can also use `yarn migration:create <your_migration_name>` to only create the file and write the migration logic yourself.

 When the server starts, migrations will run automatically, or, you can run the migrations using `yarn migration:run`

 ## Swagger

 Swagger documentation is automatically generated from the routes.

+By default it is available at http://127.0.0.1:3000/docs

 See config in [default.json](./config/default.json).